OneSignal/OneSignal-React-Sample/README.md

 The page will reload if you make edits.
 You will also see any lint errors in the console.

-## Advanced OneSignal setup with ReactJS
+## Advanced OneSignal Setup With ReactJS

 Inside of your **App.js** file, you will enter the following lines of code: